-Flowgraphs are consist of a collection of Node instances linked together via a Graph instance.
+Flowgraphs are nothing more than a collection of Node instances linked together via a Graph instance.
 Each Node "pulls" from a directory to feed in inputs and "pushes" output files to another directory to be used by other nodes.
-Node instances are roughly equivalent to a single call to the hammer-vlsi CLI tool, so they take in similar attributes:
+Node instances are roughly equivalent to a single call to the hammer-vlsi CLI, so they take in similar attributes:

-- · The action being called
+- The action being called

 - The tool used to perform the action

 - The pull and push directories

 - Any required input/output files

-- Any optional input/output files (the name of the first output file corresponds to the name of the JSON that the action emits)
+- Any optional input/output files

 - A driver to run the node with; this enables backwards compatibility with hooks.

 - Options to specify steps within an action; this enables backwards compatibility with flow control.

+'''

 - start_before_step

 - start_after_step

 - stop_before_step

 - stop_after_step

 - only_step

+'''